catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 cloud and you are only billed for the amount of resources you use.

-For example if you only need an instance to crunch numbers for a day, you don't have to end up paying for a month to use a virtual machine.
+For example if you only need an instance to crunch numbers for a day, you do not have to end up paying for a month to use a virtual machine.
 In fact you only pay for how long you use that instance for down to the minute.
 And if you need more power for the instance during your number crunching you can increase the compute capacity without having to confirm with your provider